cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 ---
-title: Configure Service Connections for Ruby Applications
+title: Configure Service Connections for Ruby
----

-This page has information about how to configure a Ruby application that is deployed and running on Cloud Foundry to connect to a bound service.
+This page has information about how to configure a Ruby application to connect to a bound service.

 ## <a id='options'></a>Options for Configuring Ruby Apps for Services ##